 PhD-Student: Maja Griem

-Abstract: The standard way to characterize situated cognition consists in the 4Es: embodied, enacted, embedded, and extended (Newen et al. 2018).
-During the discussion of the concepts, the scientific community including our own contributions reached a status according to which embodiment has a twofold but clear meaning and enactment denotes the role of dispositions to act for all cognitive states and processes.
-Both concepts are thus rather clear and have in the meantime received a lot of detailed support including highlighting some limitations.
-The notions of extendedness and embeddedness are less clear and remain underspecified since it is not indicating any borderline between standard background conditions and specific enabling conditions for a cognitive ability or process.
-To change this, we want to argue that these two concepts should be substituted by the concept of „scaffolding“ (Sterelny 2003; Varga 2018, Stephan & Walter forthcoming) (resulting in the trias of embodiment, enactment, and scaffolding) and the general observation of flexible use of learned cognitive abilities.
-The working hypothesis is that human cognition is especially scaffolded by physical and social conditions and it is integrated into an early development of flexible use.
-This will be investigated with the philosophical project including a comparison of the realization condition two core abilities, e.g. tool use and nonlinguistic communication, in humans and some species of nonhuman animals.
+Abstract: During the discussion of the standard 4E concepts (Newen et al. 2018), the scientific community reached a status according to which embodiment has a twofold but clear meaning and enactment denotes the role of dispositions to act for all cognitive processes.
+Both concepts have in the meantime received a lot of detailed support including highlighting some limitations.
+Since the distinction between being constitutive and being merely dependent on cannot be empirically grounded (Baumgartner & Wilutzky 2017), we give up the distinction between extendedness and embeddedness.
+As a substitute for describing the role of extrabodily features for cognition we suggest to use the concept of „scaffolding“ (Sterelny 2003, 2010; Varga 2019; Stephan & Walter 2020) (This leads to the trias of embodiment, enactment and environmental scaffolding).
+We aim to develop a multidimensional concept of scaffolding which can be used as theoretical basis for the whole RTG.
+This is relevant since human cognition is especially scaffolded by physical and social conditions and scaffolds are especially integrated into an early development of flexible cognition.
+The role of scaffolds will be investigated in this philosophical project with a particular focus on a comparison of the realization conditions of two abilities, i.e. tool use and nonlinguistic communication, in humans and animals.

 Project Leader: Tobias Schlicht